Java vs Kotlin: An Honest Comparison

 The official release date for Java 19 is September 20, 2022, and while it seems rather exciting, it is …

-On the other hand, Kotlin is a really hot trend and in order to be a good developer, one needs to be aware of modern trends.
-Even if you are not going to fully switch from Java to Kotlin, you might at least try to implement it partially and see how it turns out.
+On the other hand, Kotlin is a really hot trend and to be a good developer, one needs to be aware of modern trends.
+Even if you are not going to fully switch from Java to Kotlin or can’t decide between Kotlin vs Java, you might at least try to implement Kotlin partially and see how it turns out.
 Maybe you will become a Kotlin evangelist or stay loyal to Java – only practice and time can tell.

 Want to stay updated on the latest tech news?